mourrrya/TableAndBarChart/README.md

-# Getting started with Single page application with Data Table and Bar Chart Visualization
+# Getting started with the app

 > Node Version 20.11.0